Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 deriving via (DerivePConstantViaNewtype Plutus.ValidatorHash PValidatorHash PByteString) instance (PConstant Plutus.ValidatorHash)
 ```

-`DerivePConstantViaNewtype` takes in 3 type parameters-
+`DerivePConstantViaNewtype` takes in 3 type parameters:

 - The Haskell newtype itself, for which `PConstant` is being implemented for.
 - The Plutarch synonym to the Haskell type.